2022–23 Syracuse Orange men's basketball team

 The 2022–23 Syracuse Orange men's basketball team represented Syracuse University during the 2022–23 NCAA Division I men's basketball season.
 The Orange were led by 47th-year head coach Jim Boeheim and played their home games at JMA Wireless Dome in Syracuse, New York as tenth-year members of the Atlantic Coast Conference.
+The Orange finished the season 17–15, 10–10 in ACC play to finish in a tie for eighth place.
+As the eighth seed in the ACC tournament, the lost to Wake Forest in the second round.
+This was the second year in a row that Syracuse did not qualify for a post season tournament, a first in Boeheim's 47-year tenure.

-This season marked the final season coached by long–time head coach Jim Boeheim, who was replaced following the season by former Syracuse point guard and assistant coach Adrian Autry.
+This season marked the final season coached by long–time head coach Jim Boeheim, who was replaced following the season by former assistant coach Adrian Autry.

 Previous season

 The Orange finished the 2021–22 season 16–17, 9–11 in ACC play to finish in ninth place.
 As the ninth seed in the ACC tournament, they defeated eighth seed Florida State in the Second Round before losing to first seed Duke in the Quarterfinals.
 They were not invited to the NCAA tournament or the NIT.